rbawden/Token_QuestEval/README.md

 ## Overview
 This repo contains the codes to perform the following tasks:
-1. Create training dataset to train the QA model.
+1. Create dataset to train and evaluate the QA model.
 2. Train the QA model (finetune a T5 model) with the training dataset from step 1.
 3. Evaluate summaries using the trained QA model (Token QuestEval)
 4. Compute the correlation scores of summary evaluation.